Best CRM for Customer Service: 15 Tools Compared (2026)

 3. Zoho CRM

-Zoho CRM is part of the broader Zoho ecosystem, which includes Zoho Desk for help desk support.
-When paired together, agents can view CRM contact details directly inside support tickets and vice versa.
-Zoho CRM includes workflow automation, AI-powered predictions through Zia, and multi-channel communication tools.
-The pricing is competitive, making it accessible for smaller teams.
+Zoho CRM is part of the broader Zoho ecosystem, which also includes Zoho Desk for help desk support.
+When paired together, agents see CRM contact details directly inside support tickets and vice versa.
+Zoho CRM includes workflow automation, AI-powered predictions through Zia, and multichannel communication tools.
+Pricing is competitive, which makes it accessible for smaller teams.

 Key Features: